opencloud-community/ot-setup/README.md

 ## Post installation tasks

-After your configuration has finished and the services are up and running, you probably want to create users to login into your new OpenTalk installation.
+After your configuration has been finished and the services are up and running, you probably want to create users to login into your new OpenTalk installation.
 We use Keycloak for the user management.
 You can find documentation about user management in Keycloak in the official [Keycloak administration](https://www.keycloak.org/docs/latest/server_admin/#assembly-managing-users_server_administration_guide) guide.

 ### Log in to Keycloak web interface and create users for OpenTalk